Trissolo/path-finding-graph/README.md

 path-finding-graph
 ==================

-This graph generates an object with all possible paths between two nodes and outputs the shortest path.
+This graph generates a paths object that contains all possible paths extending out from a given node.
+The paths automatically end when they reach a dead end, or there are no un-traversed nodes connected to the current node, for example at the end of a loop.
+This makes it very convenient to find the shortest path between two nodes.

-To do this it uses a path object that has an extend method.
+To create the paths object this graph uses a Path constructor that has an "extend" method.
 First, lets intialize a path in a hypothetical graph at node 0.
 ```javascript
 var node = graph.getNode(0);
 var path = new Path(node);